AndrewVandenberg/Portfolio/README.md

 # Forecasting Projects

 ## [Crime Rate in Chicago](https://github.com/AndrewVandenberg/Portfolio/blob/main/Crime%20Rate%20in%20Chicago.ipynb)
-This was my first introduction to FaceBook's Prophet library.
-With this data set, I was able to produce reasonable predictions about future crime within the city of Chicago based on past, available, data.
+This was my introduction to FaceBook's Prophet library.
+With this data set, I was able to produce predictions about future crime within the city of Chicago based on past, available, data.

-* G
+* FB Prophet is used to forecast time-series data based on an additive model.
-* T
+* I utilized Seaborn and Matplotlib to better understand the data visually.
-* C
+* I was able to use the data to study the general trends within the data.

 unsupervised learning projects. nlp, genetics and diseases, social sciences, etc.